Growing up you always take for granted that one day you will become a parent, one day you will become someone’s mother or a father.

 It would certainly explain all the crying I had been doing in the last few days and the extreme tiredness that I felt.

-That evening I kept quiet about it and went to bed early.
+That evening I kept quiet and went to bed early without telling anyone.

 Was something so good actually meant for me?